aneeketMangal/CF-ython/README.md

 </a>
 </p>

 It is codeforces practice tool that integrates a dedicated python text editor with codeforces environment.
 This way you can see the problem statement while editing your code.
-The editor comes with features like auto indent, commenting, syntax highlighting and features like copying the selected line.
+The editor comes with features like auto indent, commenting, syntax highlighting and other features like copying the selected line.

 ### Screen Shots
 <p align = "center">